Factors Affecting Reproductive Performance of Sheep

 Composite breeds are the result of a planned crossbreeding program coupled with stringent selection based on preselected production traits.
 The more successful are phenotypically stable and are considered new breeds.
 In the USA, the Polypay, a composite of the Finnish Landrace, Targhee, Dorset, and Rambouillet, is very prolific and hardy and has excellent wool production.
 The Rideau sheep, developed in Canada, is a composite of Finnish Landrace, Dorset, Suffolk, and East Friesian.
 These ewes are very prolific, heavy milkers, and excellent mothers and are frequently used in accelerated lambing programs.
 Other examples of popular composites include the Katahdin (North American haired sheep), Dorper (South Africa and North America), Coopworth (New Zealand and Australia), Corriedale (New Zealand), and British Milk Sheep (UK and Canada).

-Rams may fail to mate the ewes, even when they are in estrus, or they may mate but pregnancy does not ensue.
+Rams may fail to mate the ewes, even when the ewes are in estrus, or mating may occur but pregnancy does not ensue.
 Possible reasons are numerous.
 For failure to mate, these include: 1) The ewes are being mated but the marking harness or crayon is not functioning properly.
 2) The ram lacks libido because it is ill with another disease, is too thin, is too old, it is during the anovulatory period, or the weather is too hot.
 3) The ram is reluctant to breed, perhaps because of the pain of infectious balanoposthitis (pizzle rot), contagious ecthyma of the penis or prepuce, or because it is lame and cannot mount comfortably.
 4) The ram may be inexperienced and has not been “taught” how to breed by observing a more experienced ram.
 5) The ram may not be able to cope properly with the environment, eg, a barn-raised ram turned out to mountainous pasture.
 6) Too few rams are available to breed the ewes (ram to ewe ratio) for the type of ram (age, experience), conditions (paddock vs range), time of year (ovulatory vs anovulatory), or synchronization programs.
 7) Rams may have behavioral issues such as inter-ram aggression, shy rams, or rams “falling in love” with or disliking specific ewes.